jlapeyre/Symata.jl/README.md

 ##### Help

-Help(sym) prints documentation for the symbol sym.
+Help(sym) or Help("sym") prints documentation for the symbol sym.
 Eg: Help(Expand).
-.Help() lists all documented symbols.
+Help() lists all documented symbols.
+Due to parsing restrictions at the repl, for some topics, the input must be a string.
+The same help can be accessed with h"topic", which is implemented as a Julia special string literal.
+Help(regex) prints a list of topics whose documentation text matches the regular expression regex.
 Help(All -> true) prints all of the documentation.